zerothi/sisl/docs/installation.rst

 .. code-block:: bash

    python3 -m pip install sisl
-   # or
+   # for better analysis
    python3 -m pip install sisl[analysis]
+   # for advanced plotting functionality
+   python3 -m pip install sisl[viz]

 :code:`pip` will automatically install the required dependencies.
 The optional dependencies will be used if later installed.

-The latter installation call also installs :code:`tqdm` and :code:`xarray` which are part of extended analysis methods.
+The latter installations call also installs dependent packages which are part of extended analysis methods.
 These are not required and may be installed later if their usage is desired.